28th to October 7th

 Supercenter and other major stores are a 25 minute drive from the campground.

 A mid-sized grocery store is in Steelville, just 4

 There will be a scheduled meeting

 the conference facility.
 Meetings will typically include a special lesson for

-children, musical praise to Yahweh, and scripture studies.
+children, musical praise to Yahweh, and scripture studies from various speakers.